jimdigriz/freeradius-oauth2-perl/README.md

 ## FreeRADIUS

-After updating the following files as described below (you may need to replace `freeradius` with `raddb`), you should restart FreeRADIUS (`systemctl restart freeradius`) to apply the changes.
+After updating the following files as described below (you may need to replace `freeradius` with `raddb`), you should restart FreeRADIUS (`sudo systemctl restart freeradius`) to apply the changes.

 Add the following to `/etc/freeradius/proxy.conf`: